-The FAA this month will issue a rule requiring a new approach to stall training for airline pilots that runs counter to previous guidance.
-According to Dr Jeff Schroeder, the agency’s chief scientific and technical officer, the new approach will, “take a lot of work to undo previous training because some pilots are ‘spring-loaded’ to the previous technique.”
+The FAA is due to issue a rule requiring a new approach to stall training for airline pilots that runs counter to previous guidance.
+According to Dr. Jeff Schroeder, the agency’s chief scientific and technical officer, the new approach will “take a lot of work to undo previous training because some pilots are ‘spring-loaded’ to the previous technique.”

 The FAA issued a rule on November 5 specifically aimed at improving advanced pilot training for Part 121 pilots.
 The regulation is a direct result of a U.S. Congressional mandate following the 2009 crash of Colgan Flight 3407 near Buffalo, N.Y., in which the pilots first stalled and then lost control of the aircraft on approach.